 Guttering which provides an outlet from roof guttering traditionally made in plastic but on period properties can be found in cast iron.

-A layer of impermeable (water proof) material to prevent damp from rising from the ground into concrete floors and walls.
+A layer of impermeable (water proof) material to prevent dampness from rising from the ground into concrete floors and walls.
 (Also known as DPM (Damp-Proof Membrane).

 An abrasive material, also known as emery cloth, used to clean and remove burrs from metal surfaces and edges.
 A piece of emery paper can be used many times, even after it has been soaked with water—don't throw it away until you feel it is not working well anymore.